beanvalidation/beanvalidation.org/news/2012-08-28-methodvalidation-inheritance.md

 tags: [feedback-needed]
 ---
-Now that everybody is returning from their summer holidays, also the Bean Validation team is getting back to their desks in order to work with full steam towards BV 1.1.
+Now that everybody is returning from their summer holidays, also the Bean Validation team is getting back to their desks in order to work with full steam towards revision 1.1.

 As you know, the largest new feature will be
 [method validation](http://beanvalidation.org/1.1/spec/#d0e2147), that is the validation of method parameters and return values using constraint annotations.
-BV 1.1 [early draft 1](http://beanvalidation.org/news/2012/03/13/release-1-1-edr1/) lays the ground for this, and right now we're tackling some [advanced questions](https://hibernate.onjira.com/browse/BVAL-272) still open in that area (btw. if you haven't yet tried out the
+Bean Validation 1.1 [early draft 1](http://beanvalidation.org/news/2012/03/13/release-1-1-edr1/) lays the ground for this, and right now we're tackling some [advanced questions](https://hibernate.onjira.com/browse/BVAL-272) still open in that area (btw. if you haven't yet tried out the
 [reference implementation](http://in.relation.to/Bloggers/FirstAlphaReleaseOfHibernateValidator5)
 of ED1, this is the perfect time to do so and give us your feedback).

+## The problem

 One question the EG currently is [discussing](http://lists.jboss.org/pipermail/beanvalidation-dev/2012-August/000504.html) is whether and, if so, how a refinement of method constraints should be allowed in